mcserversoft/documentation/docs/advanced/using-playit.gg-with-mcss.md

 From this point on, your setup may vary a little, depending on which port your server is using.
 In our case, we'll use the default 25565 port, but you may use a different one by changing it when necessary.

-In this page, you can choose the type of tunnel you need (You should choose between Minecraft JAVA and BEDROCK in most cases, but TCP is also an option [should you need to use playit.gg for the web panel](#-using-playit-for-the-panel))
+On this page, you can choose the type of tunnel you need (You should choose between Minecraft JAVA and BEDROCK in most cases, but TCP is also an option [should you need to use playit.gg for the web panel](#-using-playit-for-the-panel))

 ![Image of the playit tunnel configuration, in the "shared IP" tab, using the free region option and Minecraft JAVA option.
 Tunnel is enabled.](/img/docs/playitgg/playittunnelconf.png)